DoubleStyx/Syncra/README.md

 A game-engine engine with a focus toward networked VR and desktop use cases.
 Isomorphic to a butterfly.

-The overall philosophy is to only use the minimum required libraries to conform to existing specifications.
-Anything that isn't a specification should be implemented directly.

-The development strategy will be to heavily rely on existing libraries for prototyping and gradually prune them out with more custom implementations.

 A Discord server is available for the project: https://discord.gg/bdVmAyGRH9

 ## Current Goals